bernd-wechner/django-lighttpd-middleware/README.md

 **So when is lighttpd the server of choice?**

-I'll leave you to search the reports on-line, they are easy to find,  but lighttpd performs on par with nginx on allmeasures.
+I'll leave you to search the reports on-line, they are easy to find,  but lighttpd performs on par with nginx on all measures.
 Sometimes a litle better, sometimes a little worse.
-Like nginx it is written from the godun up to be light, slick, fast and scaleable.
+Like nginx it is written from the ground up to be light, slick, fast and scaleable.

 The key differences between lighttpd and nginx for me are: